 PQR Bank | ₹20 lakh |

-In this case, no bank needs to deduct TDS under Section 194N because the total withdrawals from each bank are below the ₹1 crore limit.
+In this case, no bank is required to deduct TDS under Section 194N, as the total cash withdrawals from each bank are below the ₹1 crore threshold.

-However, if Mr. Kau withdraws more than ₹1 crore from ABC Bank, then ABC Bank will have to deduct TDS at 2% or 5%, depending on the situation.
+However, if Mr. Kau withdraws more than ₹1 crore from ABC Bank, then ABC Bank will be required to deduct TDS at either 2% or 5%, depending on his IT return filing status and compliance with income tax return requirements.

 Example 4: TDS Calculation on Withdrawals from Multiple Branches of the Same Bank